Shealynntate/mnist-js/README.md

 const ctx = window.getElementById("myCanvas").getContext('2d'); // grab a canvas element
 const sampleThree = mnist.getDigit(3)[0]; // grab a random sample 3 to render

+// Draw an image at location (0, 0) at 1x the size
 mnist.drawDigit(sampleThree.input, ctx);

+const xOffset = 100;
+const yOffest = 50;
+const scale = 3;
+// Draw an image at location (100, 50) at 3x the size
+mnist.drawDigit(sampleThree.input, ctx, xOffset, yOffset, scale);
 ```
 ### Parameters
 `pixels: number[]` An array of 784 pixel values to render (the `input` of a sample)